CMSgov/dpc-app/dpc-web/app/views/pages/reference.md

 <a href="#obtain-an-accesstoken" class="ds-u-padding-left--3 guide_sub-link">Obtain an access_token</a><br />
 <a href="#obtain-a-bearertoken" class="ds-u-padding-left--3 guide_sub-link">Obtain a bearer_token</a>

-Obtaining an access_token and setting it as your bearer_token are the final steps in connecting to the DPC API. **The access_token must be set as the bearer_token in EVERY API request and has a maximum expiration time of FIVE MINUTES.**
+Obtaining an access token is the final step in connecting to the DPC API. **The access token must be set in the Authorization header in EVERY API request and has a maximum expiration time of 5 MINUTES.**

+Example Header:
+<pre><code>Authorization: Bearer <span style="color: #046B99;">{access_token}</span></code></pre>

 ### Prerequisites:
 - A valid JSON Web Token (JWT)

 ### Obtain an access_token
-In order to receive an access_token, the valid JWT must be submitted to the /Token/auth endpoint via a POST request.
-The POST request is encoded as an application/x-www-form-url.
+In order to receive an access token, the valid JWT must be submitted to the /Token/auth endpoint via a POST request.
+The POST request body is encoded as application/x-www-form-urlencoded.

 **1. Set the JWT as the client_assertion** form parameter.